jekymin8232/vitalguardai-com/README.md

 While financial support for developers is important, I believe it is equally important to create an environment in which developers can sustainably continue their work and remain independent.
 With this in mind, I am carefully exploring long-term pathways that can help establish a stable foundation for my research and international contributions, including options such as O-1 and EB-1A.

+As the saying goes, "There is no such thing as a free lunch."
+The open-source ecosystem is sustained by someone's time, effort, and long-term dedication.

+I believe that one of the underlying causes of some supply chain security issues is the reality that many developers do not receive sufficient recognition or sustainable support for their work.
+Maintaining and securing open-source projects requires significant time, expertise, and ongoing commitment.
+Yet in many cases, developers are expected to carry this responsibility without adequate compensation, resources, or acknowledgment.
+Over time, this can lead to fatigue, discouragement, and ultimately burnout.

+Most open-source developers begin their projects out of a genuine desire to contribute to the community.
+However, for an ecosystem to remain sustainable, it is important to recognize not only the software itself, but also the people who build, maintain, and secure it.

+Many commercial products and services benefit greatly from open-source software, yet the contributions of the developers who make these foundations possible are often overlooked.
+I believe that a healthy open-source ecosystem requires investment not only in code, but also in the people behind it.

+Ultimately, the sustainability of open source depends on more than technology alone.
+It also depends on creating an environment where developers can continue their research and development efforts in a stable, sustainable, and independent manner.
+Only then can open-source innovation continue to thrive and deliver long-term value to society.

 I deeply understand the importance of self-reliance.
 Public institutions and support programs can provide valuable opportunities for new ideas and research to grow, but ultimately every project must build its own long-term sustainability.
 I believe this is essential for open-source innovation to thrive.

 Guided by these principles, my goal is to build an independent, sustainable, and impactful open-source project that can continue serving people for many years to come.